 Cleaning parquet floors

 First up on the chopping block is the age-old classic, parquet flooring.
-A popular choice in homes around the world for its classy shine and great feel underfoot.
-If you didn’t have to install it on your own, count yourself lucky because it is quite the painstaking task, like an expensive puzzle with no discernable edge slots!
+It's a popular choice in homes around the world for its classy shine and great feel underfoot.
+If you didn’t have to install it on your own, count yourself lucky as it is quite the painstaking task, like an expensive puzzle with no discernable edge slots!
 As hard as they are to put in, they needn’t be that hard to look after.
 Here is our recipe for success when it comes to parquet flooring!

 - Black soap